QUICK ANSWER

 Is real estate a good career in Florida 2026?

-It's a real career with genuine income potential at the top and significant risk of loss for candidates who start unprepared.
-The top 15% of Florida REALTORS® earn $100,000+ per year.
-The bottom 25% earn under $10,000.
-Your tier depends more on who you are (network, runway, 1099 tolerance) than on the market.
-Florida's demographic tailwinds help, but they don't guarantee income at the individual level.
+It is a real career with genuine income potential at the top and significant risk of loss for candidates who start unprepared.
+NAR's national income data shows a wide gap between new and experienced REALTORS.
+Your tier depends more on who you are (network, runway, 1099 tolerance) than on broad market headlines.
+Florida's demographic tailwinds help, but they do not guarantee income at the individual level.

 What does the Florida real estate market look like in 2026?